openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 ### Healthy Home Coach Device

-Home coach uses a default refreshInterval of 10 minutes (can be adjusted), based on a standard update period of 10mn by Netatmo systems.
+Home coach uses a default refreshInterval of 10 minutes (can be adjusted), based on a standard update period of Netatmo systems.
 It will auto adapt to stick closest as possible to last data availability.

 **Supported channels for the healthy home coach device:**